 Customer Service Centers.
 We use both internally-operated and outsourced customer service centers to handle calls from prospective and existing customers.
 We strive to answer customer calls promptly and to resolve issues effectively on the first call.
 We intend to better use the Internet and other applications to provide our customers with more self-service capabilities over time.
+During the first quarter 2012, we implemented new sales and customer care systems to improve the customer experience.
+In addition, during 2011, we implemented a new interactive voice response system.

 Installation and Other In-Home Service Operations.
 High-quality installations, upgrades, and in-home repairs are critical to providing good customer service.
-Such in-home service is performed by both DISH employees and a network of independent contractors and includes, among other things, priority technical support, replacement equipment, cabling and power surge repairs for a monthly fee.
+Such in-home service is performed by both DISH Network employees and a network of independent contractors and includes, among other things, priority technical support, replacement equipment, cabling and power surge repairs for a monthly fee.
+During 2011, we implemented a new in-home appointment scheduling system.

 Subscriber Management.
-We presently use, and depend on, CSG Systems International, Inc.'s ("CSG") software system for the majority of DISH subscriber billing and related functions.
-During 2011, we implemented new interactive voice response and in-home appointment scheduling systems.
-Also during 2011, we began developing and testing a new CSG billing system as well as new sales and customer care systems that are likely to be implemented in 2012.
+We presently use, and depend on, CSG Systems International, Inc.'s ("CSG") software system for the majority of DISH Network subscriber billing and related functions.
+During the first quarter 2012, we implemented a new billing system with CSG.